 The appearance of the god outside of the precincts of the temple estate also provided an opportunity for the average person to procure oracles, prophetic insights usually understood as a “yes” or a “no” reply from the god in response to a query.

 Festivals provided one of the very few opportunities for an encounter between the official religion of the elite of the nation and the popular religion of the common people.
-For all of the information that is available to us about the religious culture of ancient Egypt, the vast majority focuses on the official expression of Egyptian religion, and it is very difficult for us today to reconstruct religious culture among the common people of ancient Egypt.
-So, we have abundant resources over many centuries of the official religious culture of Egypt, but we have far fewer sources for what we might call popular religion, or the religion of the common people, which gives us a rather lopsided view of the subject.
+For all of the information that is available to us about the religious culture of ancient Egypt, the vast majority focuses on the official expression of Egyptian religion.
+It is difficult for us today to reconstruct religious culture among the common people of ancient Egypt.
+While we have abundant resources over many centuries of the official religious culture of Egypt, we have far fewer sources for popular religion, or the religion of the common people, which gives us a one-sided view of the subject.

 Prayers of the Common Egyptian People

-The ruling elite, the literate administrators who made up the royal bureaucracy, represented only a very small percentage of the population of the Egyptian kingdoms.
+The ruling elite, the literate administrators who made up the royal bureaucracy, represented only a small percentage of the population of the Egyptian kingdoms.
 The life of most Egyptians was very different from the life of this elite.
-Most Egyptians made their living by manual labor that was often degrading, grueling, unpleasant, unhealthy, and apparently unending.
-For the mass of ancient Egyptians, life was a constant process of loss: loss from illness, loss from accident, loss from mutilation, loss from poor nutrition, loss from mental disorder, and the final loss of early death.
-So, the gods of the greatest interest to the common Egyptians were the ones who could help them, the ones who could make their burdens lighter and protect them from these constant losses of life.
+Most Egyptians made their living by manual labor that was often degrading, grueling, unpleasant, unhealthy, and unending.
+For the mass of ancient Egyptians, life was a constant process of loss: loss from illness, accident, mutilation, poor nutrition, mental disorder, and the final loss of early death.
+The gods of the greatest interest to the common Egyptians were the ones who could help them, the ones who could make their burdens lighter and protect them from these constant losses of life.